prayagtiwari/prayagtiwari.github.io/_teaching/2022-spring-teaching-2.md

 location: "Espoo, Finland"
 ---

-* Involved as a Head of TAs for this course.
+* Involved as a head of TAs for this course.
 * Responsible for examination grading, and other adminsitrative tasks.